scaceresg/devops-lamp-docker/README.md

 * P: PHP programming language

-## Docker Images and Docker Compose
+## Docker Images and Docker

-I used **Docker images** for `php` using the `apache` server, which can be found in [Docker Hub: PHP](https://hub.docker.com/_/php/).

-Specifically, I used the `php:8.3.10-apache` official image by preparing a [Dockerfile](https://github.com/scaceresg/proj-lamp-docker/blob/f546479b3a757a902cf25ddbcd98c85f09113521/php-web/Dockerfile).
+To set up the PHP webpage for the LAMP stack, I decided to find a **Docker Image** for `php` that uses the `apache` server in [Docker Hub: PHP](https://hub.docker.com/_/php/).
+I filtered by the tag `apache` and found the `php:8.3.10-apache` official image.

+Then, I prepared and placed a **Dockerfile** for this image in `./php-web/`.
+The image runs `apache2-foreground`.

-I also used **Docker Compose** to bring up the database and phpmyadmin services using their latest images from Docker Hub.
+Finally, I prepared a `docker-compose.yml` file to bring up the services in the LAMP stack: MySQL database and PHPMyAdmin.
+I prepared the `.yml` file by setting the latest images for these services.

-You can build the `docker-compose.yml` file by running `docker compose up` in your terminal.

 ## PHP Webpage

 Finally, I prepared a set of `.php` files which include:

 * `index.php` includes a brief presentation about myself and my email.
 It also includes a button to connect to the MySQL database.
-I used the help of chatGPT to generate this web presentation file.
+I used chatGPT to generate this web presentation file.

-* `phpinfo.php` shows info about the php that is running behind the webpage given by the `phpinfo()` function.
+* `phpinfo.php` shows information about the PHP running behind the webpage given by the `phpinfo()` function.

-* `database.php`: contains information submitted to the initial database and it is used to confirm the connection to the MySQL database from the `index.php` file.
+* `database.php`: contains information submitted to the initial database, which is used to confirm the connection to the MySQL database from the `index.php` file.

+## Docker Compose

+Once the elements were functioning  LAMP stack